Mental Health Resources

 Dealing with Anxiety?

-The COVID-19 pandemic has induced anxiety in many, and in others has exacerbated existing mental health struggles.
-But living in a heightened state of stress and fear is not how we’re meant to live.
+Living in a heightened state of stress and fear is not how we’re meant to live.
 It’s not sustainable and can cause real, long-term harm to our mental, physical, emotional, and spiritual health.

 So, what is anxiety exactly?
 Dr. Todd Sellick explains, “Anxiety protects us.
 Or, at least we think it will.
 It's purposive.
 It's part of our subconscious way of trying to make our next steps manageable.
 But of course, anxiety is also debilitating, paralyzing, makes us unable to act, stops us in our tracks.”